-For the fiscal year ended June 30, 2020, the aggregate annual money-weighted rate of return for the Retirement Plan and the Postemployment Health Care Plan on LACERS investments, net of investment expenses, was 2.04%.
-The money-weighted rate of return expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.
+For the fiscal year ended June 30, 2021, the aggregate annual money-weighted rate of return for the Retirement Plan and the Postemployment Health Care Plan on LACERS investments, net of investment expenses, was 28.46%.
+The money-weighted rate of return is a measure of the performance of an investment calculated by finding the rate of return that will set the present values of all cash flows equal to the value of the initial investment.
+It expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.
 Separate schedules for the money-weighted rate of return for Retirement Plan and Postemployment Health Care Plan are presented in the Required Supplementary Information (RSI).